flyingoverclouds/ethereum-for-dotnet/README.md

 ## EthereumGethRpc
 The main project containing the library itself.
-Take care : some API call are still not tested (implementation is just based on Geth RPC signature documentation) Inline & code comment explicitly mentionned if not tested.
+Take care : some API call are still not tested (implementation is just based on Geth RPC call signature documentation) Inline & code comment explicitly mentionned if not tested, or see above table.

 ### Usage (C#) :
 ```csharp